 Key estimates and judgements related to leases include how the Organization determines the (1) discount rate it uses to discount the expected lease payments to present value, (2) lease term, and (3) lease payments.
 The Organization has made an accounting policy election to use a risk-free rate in lieu of its incremental borrowing rate to discount future lease payments.
-The weighted average discount rate applied to calculate lease liabilities as of December 31, was 1.55%.
+The weighted average discount rate applied to calculate lease liabilities as of January 1, 2022, date of adoption, was 1.44%.
 The lease term includes the noncancellable period of the lease.
 Lease payments included in the measurement of the lease liability are composed of fixed payments, variable payments fixed in substance or that depend on an index or a rate, lease incentives receivable from the lessor, and any other payments that are reasonable certain of being required based on an assessment of all relevant factors.

-Date of Management's Review - Subsequent events have been evaluated for potential recognition or disclosure through April 24, 2023, which is the date the financial statements were available to be issued.
+Date of Management's Review - Subsequent events have been evaluated for potential recognition or disclosure through April , 2024, which is the date the financial statements were available to be issued.